 If you want the best bait to catch more carp then I’d say you cannot go wrong with these – in summer, winter, autumn or spring!

-I’m sure someone out their loves these baits but it’s not me.
+I’m sure someone out there loves these baits but it’s not me.

 These can be fished effectively on their own or over a bed of bait and work best with an added glug or bait spray booster.
 The 12mm version make great baits for a snowman rigs over a size 18mm/ 20mm boilie.
-These are excellent as a hook bait on a solid bag.
+These are excellent as a hook bait in a solid bag.
+As soon as you open a pot of these you’ll see why I rate them so highly.
+They are good sweet-smelling bait that is visually attractive.

 Best Cheap boilies